ozgurozmen/ozgurozmen.github.io/_pages/about.md

 ============
 <ul>
 	<li>
-		[Sep 2023] I was invited to NSA’s Center of Academic Excellence in Cybersecurity Research Symposium as a panelist!
+		[Sep 2023] I am invited to NSA’s Center of Academic Excellence in Cybersecurity Research Symposium as a panelist!
 	</li>
 	<li>
 		[May 2023] I am starting a research internship at <a href='https://amrd.toyota.com/division/trina/'>Toyota Research Institute North America</a>!